Deflection and Gravitational lensing of null and timelike signals in the Kiselev black hole spacetime in the weak field limit: and in the Kiselev BH spacetime

 For the Kiselev BH spacetime, the metric functions in line element \eqref{eq:sssmetric} are \cite{Kiselev:2002dx}

-Here $M$ is the spacetime mass, $\alpha$ is the parameter controls the amount of the matter and $\omega<0$ is its EOS parameter in $P=\omega \rho$.
+Here $M$ is the spacetime mass, $\alpha$ is the parameter that controls the amount of the matter and $\omega<0$ is its EOS parameter in $P=\omega \rho$.
 In order to mimic the accelerated expansion of the universe, $\omega$ is chosen to be negative.
 Consequently, we have $\alpha>0$ in order for the matter energy density to be positive \cite{Kiselev:2002dx}.
 If $-1/3<\omega<0$, the spacetime is asymptotically flat and if $-1\leq\omega< -1/3$ then the spacetime is non-asymptotically flat.
-In Subsec. \ref{subsec:aflat}, we will concentrate on the trajectory deflection of the former case while in Subsec. \ref{subsec:anonflat} the non-asymptotically flat case will be considered.
+In Subsec. \ref{subsec:aflat}, we will concentrate on the trajectory deflection and the total travel time of the former case while in Subsec. \ref{subsec:anonflat} the non-asymptotically flat case will be considered.

-\subsection{Case $1/3< \omega< 0$}
+\subsection{Case $-1/3< \omega< 0$}

 Using metric \eqref{eq:qmetric}, we can go through the procedure from Eq. \eqref{eq:pfuncdef} to \eqref{eq:dphifinal}.
 In particular, the function $p(x)$ in Eq. \eqref{eq:thetasdinp} is given by \be p(x)=v x \sqrt{\frac{1 -2 M x-\alpha x^{1+3 \omega }}{v^2+\left(1-v^2\right) x \left(2 M+\alpha x^{3 \omega }\right)}}. \ee And the expansion \eqref{eq:yexp} in this case is found to be \be y\lb \frac{u}{b}\rb =\sum_{m=0}^\infty \sum_{n=m}^\infty y_{m,n} \lb \frac{u}{b}\rb^{n+3m\omega } \ee with the first few of the coefficients